Choosing the Right Garden Pond Liners

 Pond Liner

-Have liner questions?
-Visit our FAQ page
+Have pond liner questions?

-Flat Liners vs. Preformed Liners
+Liner Buying Guide All FAQsFlat Liners vs. Preformed Liners

 There are two main categories of pond and water garden liners.
 First, there are flat, flexible liners, that are able to bend and conform to any custom shape you can build.
 The second type are preformed pond liners, which are manufactured into a pre-determined shape out of some kind of flexible liner, hardened plastic or fiberglass.